 OK, you know your kid is dependent on you.
 But, again, this is a legal term that can give you a cash bonus.
 Seriously.
 "As a new parent, you likely qualify for some attractive tax breaks next year.
 Your new addition counts as a dependent and you can also deduct childcare costs incurred while you were working," Nieschalk says.

-As a working mom, you know that every penny counts.
-So, be sure to consult with an accountant to make sure you can take advantage of all the tax breaks of having your "dependent."
-While dealing with maternity leave taxation might have been a nightmare, now comes the good part: use the spoils for Junior's college fun, or to treat yourself for being the awesome, tax-season-dominating mom that you are.
+While dealing with unpaid and paid family leave taxation might have been a nightmare, now comes the good part: use the spoils for Junior's college fun, or to treat yourself for being the awesome, tax-season-dominating mom that you are.